rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/createnetwork2.png)

-To add the AP to the network we need the serial number (SN).
+To add the AP to the network we need the Meraki serial number (SN).
 SN can be found on a label in the AP as shown in the following picture.

 ![](/images/labelAP.jpeg)